 - Inhale deeply for 4 seconds.

-- Hold the air in your long for 4 seconds.
+- Hold the air in your lungs for 4 seconds.

 - Exhale deeply for 4 seconds.